 Researching official United States government publications presents both challenges and opportunities for scholars and academic researchers.
 Increasing digitization of open source materials being made available by the government has opened a plethora of gateways for anyone interested in civic affairs to find almost any non-classified government material with only a few mouse clicks.
 The challenge, however, is that this material is often located in disparate places, both physical and digital.

 Tangible sources are still published by the GPO (Government Printing Office) and made available to the public via the FDLP (Federal Depository Loan Program).
 However, most member libraries are selectives, meaning they pick and choose which materials they wish to hold and make available to the public.
-It might require trips to multiple libraries or the use of interlibrary loan services for the patron to locate a particular document.
+It might require trips to multiple libraries or the use of Interlibrary Loan services for the patron to locate a particular document.
 Regional FDLP libraries exist in every state and have a complete collection of GPO publications, but in the case of New York, the regional library is in Albany.
 In the case of Fordham University, only slightly over one-third of the GPO’s offerings are received as part of the library’s collection profile.
 An addition challenge is how much of the material is cataloged and can be located through a search of the library’s catalog.
 Only a portion of the collection is cataloged at the present time, primarily congressional hearings and notable items which have been integrated into the general collection.
 It is therefore best to consult the library’s FDLP coordinator directly regarding research needs.

 For adult and more advanced researchers, CONGRESS.GOV is the definitive source for legislation, while WHITEHOUSE.GOV covers the executive branch.
-SUPREMECOURT.GOV is the official website of the high court, and contains biographies of the justices as well as opinions issues by the court, the docket of cases before the court, and oral arguments of cases in both audio and written format.
+SUPREMECOURT.GOV is the official website of the high court, and contains biographies of the justices as well as opinions issued by the court, the docket of cases before the court, and oral arguments of cases in both audio and written format.

 Additionally, individual departments of government maintain their own websites.
 CENSUS.GOV provides both current and historical census data.
 IRS.GOV has current tax information, downloadable forms and the ability to e-file tax returns.
 GPO.GOV is the website of the Government Printing Office, which provides electronic access to materials available in tangible format at depository libraries and is highly recommend for both current information and as a treasure trove of historical materials.